 The callback argument specifies a function that returns a whitespace string or NULL before and after each element.
 If MXML\NO\CALLBACK is specified, whitespace will only be added before MXML\TEXT nodes with leading whitespace and before attribute names inside opening element tags.

 mxmlSaveFd

 Save an XML tree to a file descriptor.

-'''

-int mxmlSaveFd (

-mxml_node_t node,

-int fd,
+int mxmlSaveFd(mxml\node\t \node, int fd, mxml save cb t cb);

-mxml_save_cb_t cb

-);

-'''